-It doesn’t help when social media makes it look like everyone else is crushing it while you’re just trying to stay afloat.
-You’re not alone in feeling this way.
-A quarter-life crisis is real, and it’s more common than you might think.
-Let’s talk about what it is, why it happens, and what you can do to get through it.
+Then we have social media.
+It doesn’t help when you see that everyone else you once knew or hung out with is crushing it.
+But…the thing is, you are not alone at all.
+A quarter-life crisis is a real thing, and it should be taken seriously.
+It’s a lot more common than you might think.
+So, let’s figure it out.
+What it is, why it happens, and what you can do to get through it.

 Quarter-Life Crisis Explained